mtrinh11/TypeScript-practice-sortingAlgos/README.md

+# First TypeScript Repo

-# Learning to Use TypeScript by Making Sorting Algorithms
+Learning to Use TypeScript by Making Sorting Algorithms